CottageLabs/scoss-hord/docs/HORD.md

     * d={summary}

 * viewUrlTemplate - the URL for the page where you'd like the view-only page to be located.
-This must contain the followign query arguments:
+This must contain the following query arguments:
     * mode=edit
+    * chart={chart}
     * d={summary}